ReadyResearchers/wizard/README.md

 ### Hardware dependencies

 This program requires a high-uptime/availability server to respond to webhook requests from GitHub.
+We encourage a domain name to resolve to. rather than just an IP address.
+(Because, of course, that seems like you're trying to steal someone's credit card information.)

 ### GitHub requirements

 `wizard` requires an organization-level webhook to the URL endpoint at which the application is hosted.
-It's best if this resolves to a domain name rather than just an IP address.
-(Because, of course, that seems like you're trying to steal someone's credit card information.)

 ## Running `wizard`